turbot/tailpipe-docs/docs/faq/index.md

 # FAQ

-## Why does collection report fewer rows than expected?

-Tailpipe maintains collection state, so you'll only see new rows.

-## How do I reset a table?

-If you want to reset and collect everything, you can use  `rm -rf ~/.tailpipe/internal/collection/default/*`.
-You might want to do this if you're building your own plugin and changing the schema.

->[!NOTE]
-> What's the story for published plugins that change schema?

 ## Can I use DuckDB to query my Tailpipe tables?

 Yes.
 Use `tailpipe connect` to get the path to a SQL script.
 For example: